WilstonOreo/slint-esp-workshop/README.md

 **Recommendation:** Start with **no_std** for a simpler, pure Rust experience with portable code.
 Only use **std** if you specifically need existing ESP-IDF C++ components.

+## ESP-IDF v5.2 Requirement for Std Projects

+For the std (ESP-IDF) implementations, you must use ESP-IDF v5.2.
+This is a requirement for proper compilation and linking with the Rust code.

 ## Pre-requisites

 - Rust toolchain (minimum version 1.80)